North Korea fires suspected ballistic missile in fourth test this month | DW | 17.01.2022

 This would be the fourth weapons test by Pyongyang since New Year's Day — a frequency that observers believe is unusual.

-South Korea's Joint Chiefs of Staff said the missiles were fired from an area near the Sunan airport, the international airport that serves the country's capital.
+South Korea's Joint Chiefs of Staff said the missiles were fired from an area near North Korea's Sunan airport, the international airport that serves the country's capital.

 It was not immediately clear what kind of a missile was fired on Monday.